Fluor (NYSE:FLR) Updates FY 2021 Earnings Guidance

-Fluor (NYSE:FLR) issued an update on its FY 2021 earnings guidance on Friday morning.
-The company provided EPS guidance of $0.600-$0.800 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.560.
+Fluor (NYSE:FLR) updated its FY 2021 earnings guidance on Friday.
+The company provided earnings per share (EPS) guidance of $0.600-$0.800 for the period, compared to the Thomson Reuters consensus estimate of $0.560.
 The company issued revenue guidance of -.

-Fluor (NYSE:FLR) last posted its quarterly earnings data on Thursday, August 5th.
-The construction company reported $0.32 EPS for the quarter, beating the consensus estimate of $0.08 by $0.24.
+Fluor (NYSE:FLR) last announced its earnings results on Thursday, August 5th.
+The construction company reported $0.32 EPS for the quarter, topping the consensus estimate of $0.08 by $0.24.
 Fluor had a negative net margin of 1.55% and a negative return on equity of 2.48%.
-The business had revenue of $3.24 billion for the quarter, compared to analysts’ expectations of $3.20 billion.
-During the same period in the previous year, the firm posted ($0.19) EPS.
-The firm’s revenue was down 13.3% compared to the same quarter last year.
-Analysts anticipate that Fluor will post 0.61 EPS for the current year.
+The firm had revenue of $3.24 billion for the quarter, compared to the consensus estimate of $3.20 billion.
+During the same quarter last year, the firm posted ($0.19) EPS.
+The business’s quarterly revenue was down 13.3% on a year-over-year basis.
+Analysts predict that Fluor will post 0.61 earnings per share for the current fiscal year.

 Fluor Corp. operates as a holding company.
 The firm engages in the provision of engineering, procurement, construction, fabrication and modularization, operations, maintenance and asset integrity, as well as project management services, on a global basis.
 It operates through the following segments: Energy & Chemicals, Mining & Industrial, Infrastructure & Power, Diversified Services and Government.